 The Appalachian Journal of Law

 ADR has been the traditional focus of The Appalachian Journal of Law's Spring Issue.
 This focus has allowed the Journal to establish a robust national readership base.
 Indeed, out of more than 550 law journals listed on ExpressO, the Appalachian Journal of Law is consistently ranked amongst the top ten (10) ADR journals.
-Furthermore, all of the student editors have completed an ADR survey course while some of the editors have also completed advanced ADR courses.
-Thus, editors knowledgeable about ADR select articles for publication.

 The Certificate & Testimonials